 - Super 8

 To be a load retailer with a third-party distributor, visit the website of your chosen independent load distributor and register for a membership account.
-Registration requires filling out and submitting an online application form.
+To register, you'll need to fill out and submit an online application form.

 Once your account is registered, the third-party company will send you a confirmation message through email or SMS.